Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 Students acquire comprehensive knowledge about the use of modern materials and their properties.
 Where appropriate, state-of-the-art problems are covered in the form of examples.
 Students understand the concepts of the structures, from bonding through to the microstructure and then learn to consider the correlations between structure and property.
 Examples are also presented for discussing how to influence these relationships between structure and property in the development of materials.

 The aims of the course are as follows:

 - Teaching students the fundamental mechanisms of materials science and materials technology.

 - Teaching students the basic concepts regarding the correlations between structure, properties and processing of all the different material classes.

 - Teaching students the importance of quantifying and characterising properties and phenomena

 Contents of Module

-- Metals superalloys, shape memory alloys: properties and applications, methods for increasing strength, designing with metals
+- Light metals, superalloys: properties and applications, methods for increasing strength, designing with metals

 - Surface technology, coating and coating methods: functional coatings, thermal spraying processes, CVD, PVD, surface modifications